wwcs2026/wwcs2026.github.io/application.md

         text-align: justify;
         }
 </style>
 Application is open now!
-To proceed with the workshop application we ask to interested individuals to submit a CV, a cover letter, and complete of an application form.
+To proceed with the workshop application we ask to interested individuals to submit a CV, a cover letter, and complete the application form.
 Bear in mind the following dates:

 - Start of applications: **August 25th 2025**